Guthrie Thomas

 Guthrie Thomas (January 6, 1952 – July 13, 2016) was an Americana singer-songwriter, producer and record label executive.
-After releasing two albums on Capital Records, he started his own label, Eagle Records, and self-released and produced numerous other artists in the 1980s.
+After releasing two albums on Capitol Records, he started his own label, Eagle Records, and self-released and produced numerous other artists in the 1980s.

 Early life

 Born Andrew Lynn Herring on January 6, 1952, in Fort Worth, Texas.
 His family eventually settled in Lawton, Oklahoma, where he married Beverly Ann Hawkins.
 She sued for abandonment and divorce in 1970 and remarried a year later.
 Thomas left school before completing ninth grade.

 In the early 1970s, located in California and credited as Andrew Herring, he played college and community venues as a country-folk artist.
 He claimed at the time that, at age 17, he moved to North Carolina to study guitar with Doc Watson.
 A reporter for The Topanga Messenger recalled meeting him in 1970, "living under the Topanga Center bridge" and grieving for his wife and newborn child, who he claimed recently died in a car accident.
 He spent much of his time practicing guitar in order to fulfill what "his late wife believed he should be: a musician."

 Thomas claimed that he met Woody Guthrie when he was four years old, when Guthrie and Ramblin' Jack Elliott passed through Oklahoma on a cross-country trip.
 He later described this story as a "blatant lie."
 He adopted his stage name as a tribute to Woody Guthrie and Dylan Thomas.